Study Guide for Final Exam in Linguistics

 Be able to discuss some differences between speech and writing, including punctuation, and learning to speak/write.
 Reading/writing have to be taught and studied by learners, while acquiring speech (or sign language) is a natural process in early childhood (except for children with diseases or injury that inhibits language acquisition).
 Reading/writing can be learned at any age but speech cannot be acquired after puberty.

 • Be familiar with the labels/dates for historical eras in history of the English language: Old English, Middle English, Modern English.

 Be familiar with regularity of sound change (e.g., Great Vowel Shift, systematic change in seven long, or tense, vowels of English occurred 1400-1600; pronunciation differences in dialects occur in regular patterns).

 Dead languages are reconstructed by studying cognates, words in related languages that developed from the same word; they illustrate systematic sound correspondences and usually have the same meanings (see examples of /p/-/f/ correspondences in European languages).

-Languages derived from common parent languages are genetically related.
-Nineteenth-century linguists and Charles Darwin influenced each other, but the similarities between evolution of languages and biological evolution are more limited than some linguists have theorized.
+Languages derived from common parent languages are related, as depicted in family trees.
+(Nineteenth-century linguists and Charles Darwin influenced each other, but the similarities between evolution of languages and biological evolution are more limited than some linguists have theorized.)